girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

 Terraform has been successfully initialized!

 You may now begin working with Terraform.
-Try running "Terraform plan" to see any changes that are required for your infrastructure.
+Try running "terraform plan" to see any changes that are required for your infrastructure.
 All Terraform commands should now work.